What is a Pediatric Inguinal Hernia (Groin)?

 - Genital and urinary abnormalities

-- Sibling or parent had a hernia as an infant
+- Prematurity if they have a sibling or parent who had a hernia as an infant, or

 - Undescended testes